natederbinsky/swiftADMM/README.md

 - The `reinitialize` method resets the graph to its initial state (initial values/weights, all factors enabled).

 Supplied example of "fast" circle packing shows integration with a spatial index for dynamic graph management, as well as use of callbacks (functions called after iteration/reinitialization).

+The supplied `example.swift` is an example external client program:
+- `make` (compiles the ADMM library and example program to an `example` folder)
+- `make run` (run the example program, which is a shortcut for handling dynamic linking)
+- `make test` (run all the tests in the package)
+- `make clean` (delete the example/testing intermediate files/folders)